Arrow & Lionbridge Ads Evaluator project workflow

 No tasks are available, all task options are not available anymore except the QR code

-This is a sign that system automatically cut your account from receiving tasks.
+This is a sign that the system automatically cuts your account from receiving tasks.
 Unfortunately this is an indication that your account has been deactivated due to unacceptable quality, such raters will be removed from the program shortly.

 Lionbridge (Ads rating project) vs Appen (Arrow)

 In this project, most of the tasks do not have any recommended time limits.
 Raters have to manage their own productivity and their own time.
-The customer does not indicate average estimated time because the priority is quality in rating the tasks rather than productivity, or how many tasks you rate.
-In this respect, Lionbridge is very loyal, and most invoices are approved without any issues.
-Of course, raters have to keep in mind that the productivity and time invoiced should be within reasonable metrics.
+The customer does not indicate the average estimated time because the priority is quality in rating the tasks rather than productivity, or how many tasks you rate.
+In this respect, Lionbridge was very loyal, and most invoices are approved without any issues, until now… Of course, raters have to keep in mind that productivity and time invoiced should be within reasonable metrics.
 It is OK to spend more time in the beginning and increase your productivity when becoming a more experienced rater.

 At Lionbridge, there is no minimum requirement for working hours.
 However, the maximum normally is 20 hours and in some cases, the max might be increased.